AnviMittal/cse15l-lab-reports/lab-report-3-week-6.md

 By doing this, you can login into `ssh` by simply using the command `ssh ieng6`.
 For example-
 ![Image](ssh_ieng6.png)

 To copy a file from your laptop to a remote server, we can use the command `scp` and instead of typing out the entire username, all we need to do is use `ieng6` and the file will be copied.
+(I have used `scp` to copy the file `Text.md`)
 For example-
 ![Image](scp.png)